Website Manager

 Division Description

-• Runners are permitted to lead off bases, runners may attempt to steal at any time, and on deck batters are allowed
+• Runners may lead off bases, attempt to steal at any time, and on-deck batters are allowed.

-• The local league has an option to enter the team in the International Tournament
+• The local league has the option to enter the team in the International Tournament.

 Schedule Expectations

-• There are generally two practices a week during the season
+• There are generally two practices per week during the season.

-• The games will be scheduled across Kitsap County Against other Little Leagues in the District 2 area (e.g. North Kitsap, Port Orchard, etc.) with 16 games as the normal season
+• Games are scheduled across Kitsap County against other Little Leagues in District 2 (e.g., North Kitsap, Port Orchard), with 16 games as the typical season.

-• BILL will explore scheduling games to generally occur on weekday evenings or games will be scheduled as double headers on Saturday and/or Sunday
+• BILL will explore scheduling games on weekday evenings or scheduling doubleheaders on Saturday and/or Sunday.

 Ages